 Perfumer Dominique Ropion.

-I hadn’t known that Safari was discontinued until I started to write this reflection.
-I’m of a couple of minds about Safari, but I’m sorry it’s d/c’d.
-It’s an interesting alternative to other widely-available, mainstream florals.
-It starts crisp and grassy.
+Safari is an interesting alternative to other designer florals.
 It’s heavy on galbanum, but the high-pitched green florals keep it from seeming chalky.
-The midnotes categorize Safari: green, woody floral.
+It starts crisp and stemmy, but it’s the heartnotes that categorize Safari: green, woody floral.

-I do like Safari for its crisp coolness, but this snappiness slowly fades.
-It remains cool to the touch, a great feature in a hot climate, though it gets sweeter over time.
-The sweetness works well with the grassy, somewhat fruity topnotes and gives that feeling in the nose of taking a shot of wheatgrass.
+The sweetness of the grassy, fruity topnotes reminds me of the nose-tickling feel of downing a shot of wheatgrass.
+I like Safari for its crisp coolness but the snappiness slowly fades.
+It remains cool to the touch, a great feature in a hot climate, but it gets saccharine over time.

 A note: I haven’t the least idea how this fragrance relates to a safari.
 Just another opportunity for the Ralph Lauren schtick of surrounding yourself with the trappings of privilege to fuel your fantasies?
 If so, why not go whole hog, stay a bit, and call it Colonialism?

 (image source, Veruschka in the 1970s Yves Saint Laurent Safari Collection)